Loving That Tropical Island Life

 This was not an arduous decision.
 As a matter of fact, once we gave ourselves the green light, it didn’t take me long to pack my complete wardrobe of shorts, t-shirts, and flip-flops.
 Like a true sailor, I was ready to get underway on a moment’s notice.
 And believe it or not, I still had my Gilligan hat!

 Visit my “Before Paradise” section of this blog to read about the “There-and-Then” chronicled events leading up to our retirement to the Philippines.
-It should provide a good idea of what it takes to prepare for such a big move.
+It will provide you with a good idea of what events take place prior to such a big move.
 I invite you to visit this blog often as I continue to document the saga of living in paradise, through my own personal perspective, of the “Here-and-Now.”

 Also visit and Subscribe to my YouTube Channel for some of my “One Day at a Time” tropical experiences.
 Witness first-hand what living in this part of the world has to offer.
 Then when you catch up, you can follow me back to Guam as I come full circle in paradise!